opencitations/heritrace/user_testing/packages/technician/README.md

 >
 > Think aloud as you work through this.
 Describe your approach, what you're looking for, and any challenges you encounter.
 Consult the documentation to understand how to properly configure display rules.
 >
-> Once completed, verify from the user interface that the abstracts present in the data become visible to end users."
+> Once completed, verify from the user interface that users can now add abstracts to journal articles where they previously could not."

 **Task 2: Add SHACL Validation for Abstract (22 minutes)**